 Roast, stirring a few times during cooking until well browned and tender, 30 to 60 minutes.
 Serve with a light sprinkle of flaky sea salt as needed.

 Adam and Joanne's Tips

 Foil or parchment paper?
-Vegetables roast best when placed onto an unlined baking sheet.
-This means a little more clean-up.
+Vegetables roast best when placed onto an unlined baking sheet, which means a little more clean-up.
 Lining with foil is an option.
-The vegetables roast almost as well and the clean-up is easy.
+The veggies roast almost as well and the clean-up is easy.
 Parchment paper is also an option.
 Keep in mind that the vegetables will not brown as much when compared to roasted on an unlined pan.

 Potatoes: Keep the skins on when roasting thin-skinned potatoes or sweet potatoes.
 Peel baking potatoes.
 Cut into 1-inch pieces or if the potatoes are small, half or quarter them.